 Logins are a great way to deliver specific data to a customer because organizations know something about them when they enter the site.
 Most equipment manufacturers are operating in a B2B environment where organizations make purchases.

 In this case, when a logged-in customer enters a site, they should see the price levels according to their contract.
 All bill-to and ship-to information should default according to the traditional ways in which they purchase, as this information resides in a manufacturer’s ERP and is easily accessible.
 Any favorites that a customer orders frequently, like product consumables, should be stored and available after each login.

-Additionally, if an equipment manufacturer knows which products are owned by that logged in user, all bills of materials and 2D and 3D drawings should be made available for easy and safe product selection and ordering.
+Additionally, if an equipment manufacturer knows which products are owned by that logged-in user, all bills of materials and 2D and 3D drawings should be made available for easy and safe product selection and ordering.

 In a B2B environment, personal experiences should be designed to make a purchaser’s job easier.
 When organizations increase confidence in the product and speed up the transaction time, buyers will faithfully return to the eCommerce site to complete their work.

-Manufacturing organizations that utilize eCommerce have shown their commitment to satisfying customers, but it’s important to keep improving the experience to meet the needs of buyers in 2021. eCommerce comes with many advantages for enhancing the customer purchasing experience, such as safe and secure transactions and 24/7 availability, but it’s up to you to monitor your site activity and decide what additional improvements you should make to create an even better buying experience.
+Manufacturing organizations that utilize eCommerce have shown their commitment to satisfying customers, but it’s important to keep improving the experience to meet the needs of buyers. eCommerce comes with many advantages for enhancing the customer purchasing experience, such as safe and secure transactions and 24/7 availability, but it’s up to you to monitor your site activity and decide what additional improvements you should make to create an even better buying experience.

 Want to learn more about the eCommerce trends manufacturers can expect?
 Contact GenAlpha today to learn more.